Corporate Governance

 Internal Control System

-In accordance with the Companies Act, in May 2006 Toyota Industries’ Board of Directors adopted the Basic Policies for the Establishment of an Internal Control System (Basic Policies) to ensure compliance, risk management as well as the effectiveness and efficiency of business operations by incorporating these policies into each business segment’s annual policies and day-to-day routine management.
-The CSR Committee, at its meeting held in March, assesses the progress made in implementing the Basic Policies in the year under review and determines actions for the coming year, including reviewing the implementation structure and enhancing day-to-day operational management.
+In accordance with the Companies Act, in May 2006 Toyota Industries' Board of Directors adopted the Basic Policies for the Establishment of an Internal Control System (Basic Policies) to ensure compliance, risk management as well as the effectiveness and efficiency of business operations by incorporating these policies into each business segment's annual policies and day-to-day routine management.
+However, following our legal violations related to engine certification in Japan, we initiated efforts to prevent recurrence while going back to the basics and making a fresh start, vowing never to commit such misconduct again.
+At the same time, we decided to revise our Basic Policies, and the decision was approved by resolution of the Board of Directors in April 2024.

 Internal Control Assessment System